Preparing For Your First VisitFrequently Asked Questions

 Do you contract with insurance companies?

 If you’d like to know your insurance coverage, call us today!
-Also please see our Client’s Guide to Verifying Insurance Coverage PDF.

 What if my insurance does not cover my sessions?

 There are cases where some insurance companies will not cover your mental health needs.
 If your insurance is in this category, you have a couple of choices.
 You may decide to pay for your sessions out-of-pocket, or you may decide to reduce the frequency of your visits or participate in group counseling.
+Please bring up financial concerns with your therapist so you can make a plan together.

 The Benefits and Risks of Using Insurance